mesosphere/dcos-docs-site/pages/1.13/deploying-jobs/quickstart/index.md

         ![Adding an artifact URI and action for a job](/1.13/img/job-artifacts-uri.png/)

     - Select a **Restart Policy** to determine the steps to take if a job fails.

-You can choose **Never** if you never want to attempt to restart a failed job.
-If you choose **On Failure**, you can set a time limit for attempting to restart the job using the **Keep Trying Time** field.
-If no value is set for Keep Trying Time, attempts to restart the job after a failure will continue indefinitely.
+        - You can choose **Never** if you never want to attempt to restart a failed job.

+        - If you choose **On Failure**, you can set a time limit for attempting to restart the job using the **Keep Trying Time** field.
+For example, set the **Keep Trying Time** to 30 if you want to try restarting the job after waiting for 30 seconds.
+If no value is set for Keep Trying Time, DC/OS will continue attempting to restart the failed job indefinitely.

     - Click **Add Label** to specify a **Key** and **Value** that you want to attach as metadata to the new job.
 You can then use the job label to filter or expose information for labeled jobs.
 You can add multiple label key name/value pairs by clicking **Add Label** for each name/value pair you want to include.
 For more information about using labels, see [Labeling tasks and jobs](/1.13/tutorials/task-labels/).

+1. Click **Submit** to create the job.

 1. Verify that you have added the new job by clicking **Jobs**.